Find your way with our blog

 Cash-based budgeting is a great way to control your spending habits if you struggle to save money.
 Using this budgeting method, you split your income into envelopes each month and put enough cash inside each one to cover that expense.

-Once the cash is gone, you can no longer spend any more money in that category until the following month.
-There are also ways to try this budgeting method digitally, by setting up separate accounts at your bank or using a spending card that you reload, like Brightside
+Once the cash is gone, you can only spend money in that category in the following month.
+You can also try this budgeting method digitally by setting up separate accounts at your bank or using a spending card that you reload, like Brightside.

 Option 2: A pay-yourself-first budget

-If creating a budget sounds tedious and doesn't suit your lifestyle, you can try the pay-yourself-first budgeting method.
-Using this method, rather than focusing on what dollar goes where, you can prioritize automating your finances.
+If creating a budget sounds tedious and doesn’t suit your lifestyle, try the pay-yourself-first budgeting method.
+Using this method, rather than focusing on what dollar goes where you can prioritize automating your finances.

 Option 3: Zero-based budgeting